 LIFESTYLE AND SMALL ACREAGE farmers.
-Australian Lowline cattle.
+Amazing Lowline Angus cattle.
 Small, docile and beefy.

 What would you prefer for your lifestyle block?